-Specific examples of increased lighting disorientations after a sand placement project include Brevard and Palm Beach Counties, Florida.
-A sand placement project in Brevard County, completed in 2002, showed an increase of 130 percent in disorientations in the nourished area.
+Specific examples of increased lighting disorientations after a sand placement project in Brevard county, completed in 2002, showed an increase of 130 percent in disorientations in the nourished area.
 Disorientations on beaches in the County that were not nourished remained constant (Trindell 2007).
 This same result was also documented in 2003 when another beach in Brevard County was nourished and the disorientations increased by 480 percent (Trindell 2007).
 Installing appropriate beachfront lighting is the most effective method to decrease the number of disorientations on any developed beach including nourished beaches.
 A shoreline protection project was constructed at Ocean Ridge in Palm Beach County, Florida, between August 1997 and April 1998.
 Lighting disorientation events increased after nourishment.
-In spite of continued aggressive efforts to identify and correct lighting violations in 1998 and 1999, 86 percent of the disorientation reports were in the nourished area in 1998 and 66 percent of the reports were in the nourished area in 1999 (Howard and Davis 1999).
+In spite of continued aggressive efforts to identify and correct lighting violations in 1998 and 1999, 86 percent of the disorientation reports were in the nourished area in 1999 (Howard and Davis 1999).